Redfin, Perca fluviatilis Linnaeus 1758

 Distribution

-Introduced from Europe to most southern states from the MacIntyre River drainage, NSW (29º48´S) to the Avon River drainage, WA (31º51´S).
+Introduced from Europe to most southern states from the MacIntyre River drainage, New South Wales, to the Avon River drainage, Western Australia, and Tasmania.
+Redfin Perch were first introduced to Tasmania between 1858 and 1862, and to Victoria in 1861.

 Inhabits freshwater lakes, dams, billabongs, swamps and the slower-flowing reaches of rivers and streams.
 Redfin prefer abundant aquatic vegetation or other cover such as rocks and fallen timber.
 They avoid fast-flowing waters and are absent from high-altitude areas.
 Their optimum temperature range is 8-27°C.